diamory/diamory-server/README.md

 This repository contains the source code for [diamory](https://diamory.de/) backend (aws sam application).

+## Requisites (In Case of a new account)
+On a new AWS account, you will have to do the following steps for preparation, before you can deploy this application:
+* Registrate the `diamory.de` Domain in [AWS Route 53](https://us-east-1.console.aws.amazon.com/route53/v2/home).
+* Create an EmailIdentity for `app.diamory.de`, using [AWS SES](https://eu-central-1.console.aws.amazon.com/ses/home) mit folgenden Einstellungen
+  * Identitätstyp: Domain
+  * Domäne: app.diamory.de
+  * Erweiterte DKIM-Einstellungen:
+    * Indentitätstyp: Easy DKIM
+    * DKIM-Signaturschlüssellänge: RSA_2048_BIT
+    * Veröffentlichen von DNS-Datensätzen in Route53: true (anhaken)
+    * DKIM-Signaturen: true (anhaken)
+* Create a user with full access to CloudFormation and all services, used by this application.
+* Save the credentials in `~/.aws/credentials` and/or `~/.aws/config` under profile `diamory`.
+* Put the ID of your AWS account and the id of the hosted zone of `diamory.de` into the `samconfig.toml` file. \
+  Example:
+  * accountId: 42
+  * hostedZoneId: Z0815
+  * samconfig.toml line for staging: `parameter_overrides = "Stage='staging', Account='42', HostedZone='Z0815'"`
+  * samconfig.toml line for prod:    `parameter_overrides = "Stage='prod', Account='42', HostedZone='Z0815'"`

 ## Deployment

 You will need the AWS SAM CLI.